rbrands/Bergfest/README.md

 The means to operate Bergfest you need
 - Azure Static Web App - Free Tier is good enough.
-- Cosmos DB - Free Tier is good enoughg.
+- Cosmos DB - Free Tier is good enough.
 - Azure Functions - To be checked: Fee tier (consumption based).
 Otherwise App Service based.

 ## Deploy to Azure Static Web Apps and Azure Functions